MichaelCurrin/coding-blog/_posts/2020-08-14-what-is-a-makefile.md

 That example comes from the GNU [make](https://www.gnu.org/software/make/manual/make.html#Overview) docs.
 It is probably to heavy and detailed for beginners, but it is there in case you any official documentation.

-This arcticle is more beginner-friendly.
+This article is more beginner-friendly.
 It also goes into some specific examples around using `make` for a C project.

 - [What is a Makefile and how does it work?](https://opensource.com/article/18/8/what-how-makefile) on OpenSource.com